michaelruocco/idv/README.md

 ## Future Enhancements / Ideas

-*  Put object mothers in separate module or move into production code packages
+*  Put object mothers into test fixtures

 *  All eligible flag against delivery method (for otp) and card (for pinsentry)